zombie/blind-reviews/README.md

 Blind Reviews
 =============
-Blind Reviews Experiment, browser extension for Bugzilla and Github
+Blind Reviews Experiment, a browser extension to redact authors of review requests on Bugzilla and Github

 Background